 So why not start with your year-end fundraising plan?
 After all, your year-end outreach consists of much more than one direct mail appeal.
-Or, at least it should.
+Or at least it should.

 Using a calendar to plan communications can help you incorporate different messages in different mediums to engage your audiences.
 And it’s important to build your calendar with room to pivot.
 As you know, the fundraising landscape is always evolving.

 Remember to stay focused on your mission while planning the different messages in your communications calendar.
-One of the easiest ways to do this is by building on common elements used in each appeal.
+One of the easiest ways to do this is by building on common elements in each appeal.

 Does your appeal feature a picture of an important person or setting in your story?
 Use the same image in your mailer, emails, and social media posts!

-If you have a slogan or subheading for your year-end fundraising strategy, feature it prominently in all of your communications.
+If you have a slogan or subheading for your year-end fundraising strategy, feature it prominently in all your communications.
 Use the same typeface and font color to connect the dots for donors.

-Speaking of connecting the dots, your call-to-action is another great way to be more mission focused.
+Speaking of connecting the dots, your call-to-action is another great way to be more mission-focused.
 Be more specific in your ask and tell donors exactly what their donations do for the cause.

 You be the judge!
 Which is stronger: